Using SMS shortcodes in your advertising can produce amazing results

 You'll no doubt be familiar with short codes for texting.
-They appear in all types of advertising channels from TV, posters, airports and radio.
+They appear in all types of advertising channels: TV, posters, airports and radio.

 They allow companies the chance to squeeze more response from their ad spend.

-It's so effective that there's a strong arguments for including a text response option on all direct response ad campaigns.
+It's so effective that there's a strong argument for including a text response option on all direct-response ad campaigns.

 How does a 5 digit short code work?

 A consumer texts in a unique keyword to a 5 digit short code, e.g. "For more information, text INFO to 88440."

-The following data will be captured and sent to you instantly, to an email address or URL that you set.
+The following data will be captured and sent to you instantly, to an email address or URL that you set (see below).

 - Mobile number of responder